Probate - What to do when someone dies

 “Helping you through the administration process.”

-is a solicitor with many years of experience with bereaved families, Executors and Administrators who is able to help you through the difficult and sometimes complex times ahead.
+a solicitor who qualified in 1993, so has many years of experience with bereaved families, Executors and Administrators who is able to help you through the difficult and sometimes complex times ahead.

 Costs of dealing with the administration are met from the deceased's estate and will not need to be met by any family member, Executor or Administrator.